-A Lively Experiment, The Life of John Clarke, America’s Forgotten Patriot is a historical drama based on the true story of one man’s unwavering belief that we are all born free with innate Soul Liberty.
+A Lively Experiment: The Story of John Clarke, America’s Forgotten Patriot is a historical drama based on the true story of one man’s unwavering belief that we are all born free with innate Soul Liberty.
 The film brings the audience into his self-sacrificing steadfast actions during tumultuous times to secure religious and civil freedoms for the Colony of Rhode Island.

 Dr. John Clarke was born in Westhorpe, Suffolk County England on October 3, 1609 to a well-to-do family.